 §745.8650.
-When may Licensing deny me a permit?
+When may Licensing deny a permit?

-We may deny you a permit for an issue identified in §745.8605 of this title (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:
+We may deny you a permit for an issue identified in §745.8605 of this subchapter (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:

-(1) a background check result makes you ineligible for a permit, because either the result is ineligible for a risk evaluation or the Department of Family and Protective Services Central Background Check Unit informs us that it will not approve a risk evaluation as provided in Subchapter F of this chapter (relating to Background Checks);
+(1) A background check result makes you ineligible for a permit, because either the result is ineligible for a risk evaluation or the Centralized Background Check Unit does not approve a risk evaluation as provided in Subchapter F of this chapter (relating to Background Checks);

-(2) your operation does not demonstrate the ability to comply with minimum standards and other applicable laws during your initial permit period, if applicable;
+(2) Your operation does not demonstrate the ability to comply with minimum standards, rules, and statutes during your initial permit period;

-(3) the results of a public hearing make you ineligible for a permit;
+(3) The results of a public hearing make you ineligible for a permit;

-(4) your operation presents an immediate threat to the health or safety of children; or
+(4) Your operation presents an immediate threat to the health or safety of children; or

-(5) You are otherwise ineligible for a permit because of a criteria identified in §745.8605 of this title.
+(5) You are otherwise ineligible for a permit because of a criterion identified in §745.8605 of this subchapter.

 §745.8651.
 When may Licensing impose an adverse amendment on my permit?

-We may impose an adverse amendment on your permit for an issue identified in §745.8605 of this title (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine:
+We may impose an adverse amendment on your permit for an issue identified in §745.8605 of this subchapter (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine:

-(1) that an amendment on your permit will mitigate any risks;
+(1) That an amendment on your permit will reduce risk;

-(2) the amendment would be the most effective enforcement action for addressing risk at your operation; and
+(2) The amendment would be the most effective enforcement action to reduce risk at your operation; and

-(3) you are capable of following the restrictions of the amendment.
+(3) You are capable of following the restrictions of the amendment.

 §745.8652.
-When will Licensing suspend my permit?
+When may Licensing suspend my permit?

-We may suspend your permit for an issue identified in §745.8605 of this title (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:
+We may suspend your permit for an issue identified in §745.8605 of this subchapter (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:

-(1) your operation will pose a danger or threat of danger to the health or safety of children in your operation's care until the issue is resolved;
+(1) Your operation will pose a danger or threat of danger to the health or safety of children in your operation's care until the issue is resolved;

-(2) you cannot correct the issue while children are in care, but you can do so during a specific period of time;
+(2) You cannot correct the issue while children are in care, but you can do so during a specific period of time;

-(3) you are capable of making the necessary corrections while your permit is suspended; and
+(3) You are capable of making the necessary corrections while your permit is suspended; and

-(4) there are no additional concerns about your compliance history that would make revocation a more appropriate enforcement action for the health or safety of children.
+(4) There are no additional concerns about your compliance history that would make revocation a more appropriate enforcement action for the health or safety of children.

 §745.8653.
-What happens if I do not correct the deficiency during the suspension period?
+What happens if during the suspension period I do not resolve an issue that was a reason for the suspension of my permit?

+If during the suspension period you do not resolve an issue that was a reason for the suspension:

-We will revoke your permit if you are not complying with the Licensing statutes, rules, and minimum standards at the end of the suspension period.
+(1) We will revoke your permit if we determine that:

+(A) Your operation poses an immediate threat or danger to the health or safety of children in your care; or

+(B) Revocation is otherwise appropriate under §745.8654 of this division (relating to When may Licensing revoke my permit?); or

+(2) We will recommend a voluntary plan of action or place you on probation if we determine that your operation:

+(A) Is otherwise eligible for voluntary plan of action or probation; and

+(B) Can resolve the issue through the implementation of a voluntary plan of action or probation.

 §745.8654.
 When may Licensing revoke my permit?

-We may revoke your permit for an issue identified in §745.8605 of this title (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:
+We may revoke your permit for an issue identified in §745.8605 of this subchapter (relating to When can Licensing recommend or impose an enforcement action against my operation?) if we determine that:

-(1) your operation is ineligible for corrective action;
+(1) Your operation is ineligible for corrective action;

-(2) we cannot address the risk at your operation by taking corrective action or another type of adverse action;
+(2) We cannot reduce the risk at your operation by placing your operation on probation or suspending your permit;